Register to Visit

-There is limited visitor parking is available in front of the MSU Museum (cost is $2.50 for a two-hour permit).
-In addition, on the weekends there is limited free parking available in designated faculty/staff parking spots — see marked signs.
+There is limited metered parking in front of the MSU Museum.
+In addition, on the weekends there is limited free parking available in designated faculty/staff parking spots -- see marked signs.

 Additional visitor parking: Grand River Avenue Parking Ramp No. 6